Quick answer: What are the different types of coffee?

 1. Espresso

 Espresso is the foundation of many coffee drinks.
 It is a small, concentrated shot of coffee brewed by forcing hot water through finely-ground coffee beans.
 It’s rich, intense, and full-bodied, often served in a small cup.
-If you’re new to espresso, think of it as the “heart” of coffee.
+If you are new to espresso, think of it as the “heart” of coffee.

 2. Americano